esapekkasun/steam-review-sentiment/README.md

 ## Inference API

-The inference API can be tested by running ```uvicorn main:app --reload```.
-The API can then be accessed on [localhost](http://127.0.0.1:8000).
+Locally the inference API can be tested by running ```uvicorn main:app --reload```.
+The API can then be accessed at http://127.0.0.1:8000.

 The API provides a HTTP POST method at **/review** path, which can be used for sending text and getting the sentiment as a reply.
-This can be tested with [FastAPI](http://127.0.0.1:8000/docs).
+This can be tested with FastAPI at http://127.0.0.1:8000/docs.

 ### Building and running inference API with Docker